scailfin/flowserv-core/docs/source/serial.rst

 Workflow Configuration
 ----------------------

 When executing a serial workflow, the default engine configuration can be modified by passing an optional configuration dictionary to the ``exec_workflow`` method of the workflow engine.
 This dictionary may contain the elements ``volumes`` and ``workers` that will override the definition of volume and workers that were used to configure the engine when the it was instantiated.
-In addition, the workflow-specific configuration element may contain a ``workflow`` section that defines a mapping of workflow steps to the dedicated workers that are used to execute the workflow step.
+In addition, the configuration dictionary may contain a ``workflow`` section that defines a mapping of workflow steps to the dedicated workers that are used to execute the workflow step.
 This mapping is given as a list of dictionaries containing the elements ``step`` and ``worker`` that reference the unique step identifier and worker identifier, respectively.

 Workflow Execution